Mirkowittwer12345/WorkExampleShadersAndVFX/README.md

 # WorkShowcase: Stylized VFX
 This is a "Slash" VFX im working on for a client.
+A "Slash" is defined by the momentum of a human attacking with a weapon (f.e sword).
+A "Slash" VFX determines the "aftermath" of that momentum.
 uses: Unity Shader Graph and Unity VFX Graph
 ![](https://i.gyazo.com/e8d2d9ba3ff13dadd19424decc837a4f.jpg)
 ShaderGraph: